container-job-runner/cjr/README.md

                                                               finds such a project then it will set the default --project-root flag to this directory.

+  --autocopy-on-service-exit=true|false                       if true, then cjr will automatically run job:copy when
+                                                              remote services like Jupyter and Theia are stopped using the jupyter:stop and theia:stop commands.

   --autocopy-sync-job=true|false                              if true, then cjr will automatically run job:copy at the
                                                               end of all synchronous jobs.